SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - ***Section 9 Photo Blog Project:*** Create a photo blog: add, size and space images in a responsive manner.
 Create and size line under the name.
 Make name all caps and change font.
 Align name and line under name with images bringing everything into alignment.

 - ***Section 113 CSS Pricing Panel Project:*** Take what I have learned about flex-box and media queries and build a simple pricing table.
+Start with mobile first.

 ### Screenshot